Particular/docs.particular.net/transports/transactions.md

 ## Transactions

 Four levels of guarantees with regards to message processing are offered.
-A levels availability depends on the selected transport.
+A level's availability depends on the selected transport.

 ### Transaction levels supported by NServiceBus transports